Suppose your main body is distanced from the means by which you conduct an otherwise dangerous mission; this means you're safe, right?

 - In Ghost in the Shell: Stand Alone Complex, something like this happens in a particularly spoileriffic manner: Kuze, the Major, and Batou are pinned down in an abandoned building on a small island.
 A nuclear missile has been fired on the island.
 Meanwhile, the Tachikomas discover that their bodies are actually being controlled by a spacecraft in Earth's orbit and decide to attempt to hack the satellite.
 When the Tachkomas become aware of the full situation, they order the satellite to block the missile in order to save their beloved Mr. Batou, knowing full well the consequences.

 - Common problem for the Yamanaka clan in Naruto - many of their techniques involve body theft and they rely on their teammates to keep them safe.

-- The team witch in Berserk relies on her teammates to guard her during astral travel.
+- Schierke, the resident Cute Witch in Berserk, relies on her teammates to guard her during astral travel.

 - When Doctor Strange is engaging in Astral Projection, he tries to make sure that someone (usually his manservant Wong) will be present to watch over his body to make sure nothing happens to him while he's "gone."
 Occasionally, however, a threat comes up which is too much for Wong, and this trope plays out straight.